inphobia/inphobia.github.io/content/docs/mono/sassw/_index.md

 i haven't used those yet, likely won't.

 ## oem tools
-it's common for vendors to provide alternative softare and/or firmwire, this allows their users to upgrade to newer hardware without having to learn a different tool. percli by dell will for example. or like lenovo with their integrated 8288 & hba opgrade packages.
+it's common for vendors to provide alternative software and/or firmware, this allows their users to upgrade to newer hardware without having to learn a different tool. percli by dell will for example. or like lenovo with their integrated 8288 & hba opgrade packages.